EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 When the job starts, the Job status on the job card will update to 'Starting' and 'Time Requested' will switch to 'Time Remaining', the time your job has left to run before it is cancelled by the job scheduler.

 When the Job status updates to 'Running', a **Host** link will appear on the job card.
 This is the back-end on which the job, and so the `hello-tre` container, is now running.
-A 'Please wait until your job has completed' message will also appear on the job card.
+A message of form 'Container hello-tre-SESSION_ID is now running.
+Please wait until the container completes.' will also appear on the job card.

 ![Run Container app job card showing job status as 'Running'](../../images/open-ondemand/getting-started-03-run-container-running.png){: class="border-img center"}
 *Run Container app job card showing job status as 'Running'*